 Fear Thru Terror hit the ground running at Phil’s Radiator, on Jan.
-15. They were the opening act, along with Fear Thru Terror and Myth of Creation.
+15. They were the opening act, along with Stolen Format and Myth of Creation.
 Seven Days Lost was the main support and Mobile Deathcamp was the headlining act.

 Keith Rickwalt is the drummer, Jake Pacheco is the lead guitarist, Robert Blauser is the bassist and Julian Miera is the vocalist of Fear Thru Terror.